pierre-rouleau/pel/doc/pel-manual.rst

 pel-use-framemove              Activates and enables the use of the                          Not yet.
                                framemove_ package.
-This extends the windmove                 This is hosted feature allowing to quickly move point to another             in the EmacsWiki frame using the same mechanism as with windmove.              not in any ELPA archive.
+This extends the windmove                 This is hosted feature allowing to quickly move point to another             in the Emacsmirror_ frame using the same mechanism as with windmove.              not in any ELPA archive.
                                For now, this must be installed manually from